Hypothesis Testing > Rejection Region

 The main purpose of statistics is to test theories or results from experiments.
 For example, you might have invented a new fertilizer that you think makes plants grow 50% faster.
 In order to prove your theory is true, your experiment must:

 - Be compared to a known fact about plants (in this example, probably the average growth rate of plants without the fertilizer).

 We call this type of statistical testing a hypothesis test.
-The rejection region is a part of the testing process.
+The rejection region (also called a critical region) is a part of the testing process.
 Specifically, it is an area of probability that tells you if your theory (your “”hypothesis”) is probably true.